 In addition to the six wires in this photo that are connected to the existing thermostat (W2->Blue, G->Green, COM->Brown, W->White, Y->Yellow, R->Red), there is an additional Red wire with a spade connector near the top of the image that connects to the humidifier (labelled HUM) and a Red/White pair that connects to the A/C unit via Y and COM (common ground for 24V powered devices) terminals.

 After disconnecting the existing thermostat from the furnace, I used my new 8-conductor cable to connect the furnace to the six matching terminals on the ecobee equipment interface, then I used the two remaining (Orange and Black) wires in the 8-conductor cable to connect the R and COM terminals in the furnace to the 24V power connection on the interface.
 You could optionally power the interface unit with a 12V adapter available from your ecobee dealer or Radio Shack, but it’s more convenient to wire it directly as I did.

-I also removed the existing White (COM) cable that previously connected my humidifier to the low-tech humidistat and reconnected it directly to the ACC1 (Accessory 1) connection on the equipment interface.
+I also removed the existing White (COM) cable that previously connected my humidifier to the low-tech humidistat and reconnected it directly to the ACC1 (Accessory 1) connection on the equipment interface (I know have an updated method of wiring a whole-house humidifier to an Ecobee Smart Thermostat).
 All of the connections were clearly explained in the installation manual.